Phone-GWP-group

 Working with an experienced packaging designer is crucial if you are looking to implement the 3Rs

-By enabling you to reduce both the overall level and amount of materials used in your packaging, it also allows for greater cost savings.
+By enabling you to reduce both the overall level and amount of materials you use in your packaging, it also allows for greater cost savings.
 This benefit is seen not only in the packaging itself but also in its transportation and disposal.

-You can work with a team of designers that have received industry recognition for their sustainable packaging designs.
-Offering the full spectrum of reusable, recyclable, and even biodegradable packaging options, you can also be sure that any advice you receive is genuinely impartial and unbiased.
+You can work with a team of designers who have received industry recognition for their sustainable packaging designs, offering the full spectrum of reusable, recyclable, and even biodegradable packaging options.
+You can also be sure that any advice you receive is genuinely impartial and unbiased.

 Summary

 So, if you would like to improve the sustainability of your packaging, GWP can help.
-Simply speak with one of our experts today for an initial consultation, and take the first steps on your journey to truly sustainable packaging.
+Please speak with one of our experts today for an initial consultation and take the first step on your journey to truly sustainable packaging.

 Further reading